xf8b/documentation/docs/xf8bot/commands/music/stop.md

 ---
 # Stop Command
 ## Info
-The `stop` command stops the current audio playing.
+The `stop` command stops the current music playing.

 **Anyone can use this command.**